Innovative-CST/BlockIDLE/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: `git checkout -b feature-name`.
-3. Make your changes and commit them with descriptive messages.
+3. Make your changes and format source and commit them with descriptive messages.
 4. Push your changes to your fork: `git push origin feature-name`.
 5. Open a pull request to the `main` branch.